-Before writing this, I contemplated using the term “Disabled” instead of “Unable”.
+Before writing this, I contemplated using the term “Disabled” instead of “Differently Able”.
 Disabled is the general term used to describe a person with a physical or mental condition that limits their movement or activities.
 Personally, I dislike the term ‘Disabled’, it just sounds negative to me.
 “To disable something, you render it useless,” those were my thoughts, this isn’t how I’d like to label myself.

-4 years ago I suffered a spinal bleed as a result of an AVM.
+My life changed after having a spinal bleed as a result of an AVM.
 Please google it if you would like to know the scientific details.
 As a result, I temporarily lost the ability to walk but later regained full strength in my legs.
 I also lost some functions of my right hand which I have yet to regain.

 This experience has thought me a lot about myself but also about others around me.
 Losing just one essential skill can be life shaking but your body will always find a way to adapt.
-There was a time when I couldn’t do some buttons on some of my favorite dresses but now I can skillfully use my left hand to do them.
+There was a time when I couldn’t do some buttons on some of my favourite dresses but now I can skillfully use my left hand to do them.
 I also learned to write with my left although I wouldn’t win any awards for best handwriting.

-In all this, I learnt that you only become defeated when you let the problem speak for you.
+In all this, I learnt that you only become defeated when you let a problem speak for/overshadow you.
 Do not be embarrassed by your struggles instead own it.
 Recently a friend noticed that I typed in a strange way, and innocently she said: “why do you do your hands like that.”
 In that moment I almost froze as this is a person I had thought was aware of my problem but instead of panicking I simply explained.

 The journey continues.